Walifmamu/Modern-Ecommerce-Platforms/README.md

 - WordPress: WordPress serves as the primary content management system (CMS) for our website, offering a flexible and user-friendly environment for managing web content.

-- WooCommerce: WooCommerce is integrated seamlessly with WordPress, empowering our website with e-commerce capabilities, including product management, shopping cart functionality, and secure payment processing.
+- WooCommerce: is integrated seamlessly with WordPress, empowering our website with e-commerce capabilities, including product management, shopping cart functionality, and secure payment processing.

-- PDF Invoices & Packing Slips for WooCommerce: PDF Invoices & Packing Slips for WooCommerce is responsible for generating professional invoices and packing slips for customer orders, ensuring a smooth and professional shopping experience.
+- PDF Invoices & Packing Slips for WooCommerce: is responsible for generating professional invoices and packing slips for customer orders, ensuring a smooth and professional shopping experience.

-- PeproDev WooCommerce Receipt Uploader     Upload Receipt for Any Payment method in WooCommerce.
+- PeproDev WooCommerce Receipt Uploader: is For   Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually
 Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually